seghil/OpenCavity/_sources/tutorial3.txt

 The question is why bothering and create these vectors when it is too easy to generate linearly spaced vector from ``-a`` to ``+a`` containing ``npts`` elements.
-The answer is: because these two vectors are not linearly spaced, indeed to build the Matrix-kernel, OpenCavity transforms the Fresnel propagation integral to an exact some using the Legendre-Gauss quadrature scheme, thus  the vectors contain Lengendre-Gauss nodes thereby the resolved modes are also calculated at these points.
+The answer is: because these two vectors are not linearly spaced, indeed to build the Matrix-kernel, OpenCavity transforms the Fresnel propagation integral to an exact some using the Legendre-Gauss quadrature scheme, thus  the vectors contain Legendre-Gauss nodes thereby the resolved modes are also calculated at these points.

 inserting an aperture inside the cavity
 =======================================